halveez/ec601_a1_proj12/README.md

 #### Licensing Considerations

 Many of these tools are built upon OpenCV, which is under the Apache2 license.
 OpenCV automatically includes FFmpeg, which is licensed under LGPLv2.1, and also includes many other binaries, with various licenses as well.
-For commercial products based on OpenCV, it is important and ultimately necessary to perform close evalutaion of licensing requirements for all tools used[[14]](#14).
+For commercial products based on OpenCV, it is important and ultimately necessary to perform close evaluation of licensing requirements for all tools used[[14]](#14).

 Rasterio, another common software tool has their own license posted online[[15]](#15).